-1 2 3 Education before the ol facilities guidelines and standards adopted by the State Board of ne effective date of this act shall remain in effect as guidelines only.
-9 The School Facilities Task Force.
-4 ' / created the School Facilities Task Force under the State Board of 5 ask Force shall consist of the following members appointed by the 6 State Board: On a manufactura of the State Decord 7 (1) One member of the State Board.
-8 (2) One architect.
-9 10 (3) One representative from a school of architecture within a constituent institution of The University of North Carolina.
-11 (4) Two local school administrative unit employees with expertise in 12 · / school facilities.
-13 (5) One representative of the North Carolina Association of County 14 Commissioners.
-15 (6) One representative of the North Carolina School Boards Association.
-16 (7) One engineer.
-17 (8) Any other members the State Board considers necessary.
-18 All mem bers shall be voting members.
-The Task Force shall select a member 19 of the Task Force to 20 Members s of the Task Force shall receive travel and subsistence expenses in 21 accordance with G. S. 138-5 and G.S.
+- There is created the School Facilities Task Force under the State Board of (a) Education.
+The Task Force shall consist of the following members appointed by the State Board: - One member of the State Board.
+(1) - One architect.
+(2) - (3) One representative from a school of architecture within a constituent institution of The University of North Carolina. - (4) Two local school administrative unit employees with expertise in school facilities. - One representative of the North Carolina Association of County (5) Commissioners. - One representative of the North Carolina School Boards Association.
+(6) - (7) One engineer. - Any other members the State Board considers necessary.
+(8)

+All members shall be voting members.
+The Task Force shall select a member of the Task Force to serve as its chair.

+Members of the Task Force shall receive travel and subsistence expenses in accordance with G.S.
+138-5 and G.S.
 138-6.
-22 The Dep partment of Public Instruction shall, with the approval of the State 23 Board of Education n, provide staff, office equipment, supplies, and meeting space to the 24 Task Force.
-25 (b) The Task Force shall: 26 (1) Review the State Board's facilities guidelines for the construction, 27 ' ' acquisition, renovation, and replacement of facilities, furniture, 28 equipment, apparatus, and spaces for public schools to ensure they 29 reflect both educational program appropriateness and long-term cost- 30 efficiency.
-31 (2) Make recommendations to the State Board as to (i) which guidelines 32 ' , should be maintained, revised, or eliminated, and (ii) any new 33 guidelines that it considers appropriate.
-34 (3) Develop and recommend to the State Board a procedure for the 35 ' ' Board to follow when facilities plans are submitted by local school 36 administrative units for the Board's review and comments.
-37 (4) Develop and recommend to the State Board a proposal in accordance 38 with G.S.
-115C-521(e) for the establishment of a central 39 clearinghouse for prototype designs.
-40 (5) Submit its recommendations under this subsection to the State Board 41 · / no later than December 1, 1996.

-Based upon a consideration of the recommendations of the Task Force, the administrative units in the construction, acquisition, renovation, and replacement of facilities, furniture, equipment, apparatus, and spaces for public schools, (ii) the procedure for local school administrative units to follow when they submit school facilities plans for the State Board's review and comments, and (iii) a plan to establish within the Department of Public Instruction a central clearinghouse for prototype designs.
+The Department of Public Instruction shall, with the approval of the State Board of Education, provide staff, office equipment, supplies, and meeting space to the Task Force.

+- The Task Force shall: (b) - (1) Review the State Board's facilities guidelines for the construction, acquisition, renovation, and replacement of facilities, furniture,

+- equipment, apparatus, and spaces for public schools to ensure they reflect both educational program appropriateness and long-term cost-efficiency. - (2) Make recommendations to the State Board as to (i) which guidelines should be maintained, revised, or eliminated, and (ii) any new guidelines that it considers appropriate. - (3) Develop and recommend to the State Board a procedure for the Board to follow when facilities plans are submitted by local school administrative units for the Board's review and comments. - (4) Develop and recommend to the State Board a proposal in accordance with G.S.
+115C-521(e) for the establishment of a central clearinghouse for prototype designs. - (5) Submit its recommendations under this subsection to the State Board no later than December 1, 1996. - (c) Based upon a consideration of the recommendations of the Task Force, the State Board shall adopt (i) revised facilities guidelines to assist local school administrative units in the construction, acquisition, renovation, and replacement of facilities, furniture, equipment, apparatus, and spaces for public schools, (ii) the procedure for local school administrative units to follow when they submit school facilities plans for the State Board's review and comments, and (iii) a plan to establish within the Department of Public Instruction a central clearinghouse for prototype designs.
 The State Board shall submit a report by April 15, 1997, to the General Assembly that includes the revised facilities guidelines, the facilities review procedure, and the plan to establish a central clearinghouse for prototype designs.
 Upon submission of this report to the General Assembly, the Task Force shall terminate.